kidozh/rnn_in_forecasting_tool_wear/README.md

 The speed is ultra-fast and final score is beyond satisfactory.

+# Demonstration of my work

+You can click [[HERE]](demonstration.pdf) to know our idea, work and achievement related to this repo.

+This slide is localized in Chinese.

 # Result

 `1st`,`2nd` and `3rd` is corresponding to forecasting three timestep